preciofishbone/OmniaDocsG2/user-options/my-sites/index.rst

 Which fields and options will be available when creating a site can differ depending on settings in Omnia Admin.

-Here, an example with some common fields an options:
+Here's an example with some common fields and options:

 1. Click "Create New Site".